A Homeowner’s Guide to Frozen Pipes

 - If all the faucets within a single room aren’t working, the pipe you’re looking for splits from the mainline on that floor.

-- If all faucets and water fixtures on the same floor are not working, the frozen pipe would be where the water line for the first and second floors separate.
+- If all faucets and water fixtures on the same floor aren’t working, the frozen pipe would be where the water line for the first and second floors separates.

-- If none of the faucets and water fixtures in the house are working, then the frozen water is likely to be in the main water pipe that supplies water to the house.
+- If none of the faucets and water fixtures in the house are working, the frozen water is likely in the main water supply lines that feed the house.

 3. Identify the Exact Location

-Once you’ve narrowed down which pipe is likely to be affected, you can try to locate the exact location where freezing has taken place.
-If you know where your home’s water pipes are, try to feel the wall along those pipes.
-In some cases, if the pipe is frozen, there would be a palpable temperature difference.
-This isn’t an exact method, but it can help in certain cases.
+Once you’ve narrowed down which pipe is likely affected, try to locate the exact frozen area.
+If you know where your home’s water pipes run, feel along the wall near those pipes.
+In some cases, there’ll be a palpable temperature difference in the wall surface near the frozen area.

 What to Do About Frozen Water Pipes

-You identified your frozen pipes.
+You’ve identified your frozen pipes.
 What to do now?
-This section covers everything you need to know about fixing frozen water pipes.
+This section covers how to safely handle frozen water pipes.

-Should I Turn Off Water If the Pipes Are Frozen?
+Should I Turn Off the Water If the Pipes Are Frozen?

 Yes, we recommend turning off your main water supply if you have frozen water pipes.
-This helps relieve pressure inside the pipes and reduces the chance of them cracking or bursting due to ice expansion.
+This helps relieve pressure in the pipes and reduces the risk of cracking or bursting from ice expansion.

 After shutting off the water, check your pipes for any visible damage.
 If you see cracks or holes, call a plumber right away.
 They can safely thaw the pipes and fix any damage to prevent costly repairs.